bajamircea/bajamircea.github.io/_posts/2018-03-07-api-fragmentation.markdown

 has additional parameters or flags that fundamentally change behaviour (e.g. see the `FILE_FLAG_OVERLAPPED` flag) are really multiple APIs under disguise.

+Sometimes the term [bifurcation][bifurcation] is used instead, e.g. with regards to dealing with exceptions. but I think that the term fragmentation captures better the many axes of spliting a API.

 ## References